-Figure 16 depicts the source of finance in cumulative terms from donors' community and the government of the United Republic of Tanzania from 2004 up to 2009.
+Figure 16 depicts the source of finance in cumulative terms from donors' community and the government of the United Republic of Tanzania from 2004 up to 2011.
 Figure 16 exploits the data from Tables 27 and 30 to highlight the share of government budget versus donor support in the OUT budget.
 In brevity, it is clear from figure 16 that the OUT budget largely depends on government's financial muscles.
-Support from the donors' community is 12%.
+Support from the donors' community is 13.5%.
 Once again, thanks to the donor community for their continued support to the OUT.

-Fig. 16: Source of Finance
+Fig. 17: Displays the Proportion of the Source of Finance